 The City of Rochester Public Market hosts Flower City Days on Sunday.
 You can also plan a trip to Sonnenberg Gardens.

-Experience the beauty of Rochester’s historic Ellwanger Garden during their special Lilac Weekend open house.
-This perennial flower garden at 625 Mt.
-Hope Avenue has been tended to since 1867 and showcases a variety of unique plants.
+Experience the beauty of Rochester’s historic Ellwanger Garden during its Lilac Weekend open house.
+The perennial flower garden at 625 Mt.
+Hope Avenue has been lovingly maintained since 1867 and features a diverse array of unique plants.

-Up for a road trip?
-Book your spot now for the magnificent and unparalleled Sycamore Hill Gardens in Marcellus, just 10 minutes northeast of Skaneateles.
+Are you up for a road trip?
+Book your spot at the magnificent and unparalleled Sycamore Hill Gardens in Marcellus, just 10 minutes northeast of Skaneateles.

 2. Take a Walk in the Park

 While Highland Park will be busy with Lilac Festival activities, our 20 other Monroe County Parks are perfect for exploring on Mother’s Day.
-All Monroe County Parks are fully open on May 1, including roads, restrooms, and other amenities we’ve missed throughout the winter.
-Enjoy an easy stroll through Durand Eastman Park Arboretum, relax by Webster Park pier, look for fairies along the Birdsong-Fairy Trail at Mendon Ponds Park, or take a more challenging hike through Ellison and Lucien Morin Parks.
+All Monroe County Parks will be fully open on May 1, including roads, restrooms, and other amenities that were closed throughout the winter.
+Enjoy a stroll through Durand Eastman Park Arboretum, relax by Webster Park pier, look for fairies along the Birdsong-Fairy Trail at Mendon Ponds Park, or take a more challenging hike through Ellison and Lucien Morin Parks.

 Take a trip to the Genesee Country Village & Museum, where mom gets in for free on Mother’s Day.
 Explore historic homes, gardens, and kitchens, and treat mom to a traditional 19th-century pastry from D.B.
 Munger & Co.
 Confectionery.